ads2003/cse15l-lab-reports-22/labreport3.md

 biomed/1472-684X-1-5.txt:          unintended effect), or cause addiction are not relevant.
 ```
 ## Sources used

-I used google and Chat gpt in order to find the various types of grep commands and their implementations.
+*I looked into the different grep command kinds and their implementations using Chat GPT*